department-of-veterans-affairs/vets-design-system-documentation/src/_components/additional-info.md

 ### No Border

-* Adding in the `disable-border` prop remove the left blue border from the expanded state of the component.
+* Adding in the `disable-border` prop removes the left blue border from the expanded state of the component.

 {% include storybook-preview.html story="components-va-additional-info--no-border" link_text="va-additional-info" %}